Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Donation Receipts

-They are also required if a donor received goods or services in exchange for a single donation greater than $75.
+Donation receipts are required for single donations of $250 or greater.
+However, they’re also required if a donor received goods or services in exchange for a donation greater than $75.

-Abstain from Political Fundraising
+Political Fundraising Restrictions

-Nonprofits cannot take part in “electioneering.”
+According to the IRS, nonprofits cannot take part in “electioneering.”
 This means they are prohibited from doing anything to impact someone’s chances of winning (or losing) an election for public office.

 Additional Fundraising Resources

-Fundraising Ideas Generator
+Top Fundraising Ideas

 Find even more great ideas for your nonprofit fundraising with this free ideas generator.